“Three Rode West”

 |Assistant Director||Robert Agnew|

 Epilogue – based on the script by Jerry Adelman

-(JESS and SLIM smile and go in the ranch house.)
+(JESS HARPER and SLIM SHERMAN smile and go in the ranch house.)

 Sources: Laramie episodes (written, spoken and credits), Internet Movie Database (IMDb) and individual observation

 Note: Give credit where credit is due.
 Suggestions for corrections, additions and deletions are welcome through